Ivan (footballer, born 1997)

-Ivan Quaresma da Silva (born 7 February 1997), commonly known as Ivan, is a Brazilian professional footballer who plays as a goalkeeper for Vasco da Gama, on loan from Corinthians.
+Ivan Quaresma da Silva (born 7 February 1997), commonly known as Ivan, is a Brazilian professional footballer who plays as a goalkeeper for Internacional.

 Club career

 Born in Rio das Pedras, São Paulo, Ivan joined Ponte Preta's youth setup in 2013, from fierce rivals Guarani.
 He made his first team – and Série A – debut on 11 December 2016, coming on as a late substitute for Aranha in a 2–0 home defeat of Coritiba.

 Promoted to the main squad ahead of the 2017 season, Ivan was mainly a third-choice behind Aranha and João Carlos, as his side suffered relegation.
 For the 2018 campaign, he became an undisputed starter, and renewed his contract until 2023 on 4 April 2018.

 On 29 June 2022, Russian champions FC Zenit Saint Petersburg announced an agreement with Corinthians under which Ivan and Gustavo Mantuan move on loan to Zenit and Yuri Alberto would be loaned in the opposite direction.
 On 10 January 2023, the loan was terminated early as a part of the permanent transfer of Yuri Alberto.